Meryey

-Meryey was a berber king of ancient Libya (or the Libu), during the late 13th century BC, contemporary with that of the ancient Egyptian pharaoh Merneptah (1213-1203 BC).
-Son of a man named Ded, Meryey is mentioned as the architect of a major military alliance amongst his nation, the Meshwesh, Lukka, and the Sea Peoples known as the Ekwesh, Teresh, Shekelesh, and the Sherden.
+Meryey, also written Meghiey or Meghyey (m-w-rꜣyꜣ-y; Meɣyey) was a Berber king and Great Chief of the Libu during the late 13th century BC, contemporary with that of the ancient Egyptian pharaoh Merneptah (1213–1203 BC).
+Son of a man named Ded, Meryey is mentioned as the architect of a major military alliance amongst his nation, the Meshwesh, Lukka, and the Sea Peoples known as the Ekwesh, Teresh, Shekelesh and the Sherden.
 This confederacy went to war against Merneptah in the western Nile Delta during his 5th and 6th regnal years.

+Biography

+He is the son of Ded, also Great Chief of the Libu, and has two brothers named Meshken and Kepper.
+He also had many spouses who accompanied him during his campaign.

 The "Great chief Meryey" had 6 sons, all of whom were slain at Perire.

 He led a confederacy or an army of 40,000 men to war against Merneptah and, though successful at the beginning, was eventually defeated at Prosopis.